corda/corda-docs/content/en/docs/cdl/cdl/cdl-to-code/path-constraints.md

 Where:

 * `command` is the class of the command required.
-* `outputStatus` is the outputStatus of the Primary State that is required.
+* `outputStatus` is the outputStatus of the Primary state that is required.
 * `inputMultiplicityConstraint` defines the range of number of inputs of Primary type that is required.
 * `outputMultiplicityConstraint` defines the range of number of outputs of Primary type that is required.
 * `additionalStatesConstraint` defines which additional states must be present in the transaction.